vibaotram/baseDmux/README.md

 The whole workflow runs inside Singularity images (see [our Singularity Recipe files](`baseDmux/data/containers`).
 Depending on type of 'RESOURCE' (CPU/GPU), corresponding containers will be selected and pulled.

-**Now that shub is no longer active and until we create Docker files, the location of the singularity image of the latest versions of guppy will have to be manually specified in the `singularity.yaml` file.** While we come up with a solution, the latest Singularity image files can be downloaded from [IRD Drive](https://drive.ird.fr/s/nTsw45jnW67tCw7).
+The latest containers will be automatically downloaded and intalled in the baseDmux environement installation directory.
+They can anyhow be manually downloaded from [IRD Drive](https://drive.ird.fr/s/nTsw45jnW67tCw7).

 Custom Singularity images can be specified by editing the [`./baseDmux/data/singularity.yaml`](baseDmux/data/singularity.yaml) file right after clonning the github repository or directly in your baseDmux installation (see below) location.